resource-reasoning/DS/ecoop/response.markdown

 protocol implementations are correct by appealing to our general definitions of consistency models that are independent of the particular implementations.
 - Line 245.
 Yes, we are thinking of a library as an application that an be used by client code.
 - Line 338.
 We will take out this claim about modelling resolution policies other than last-write-wins.
 It needs better justification.
 (We were thinking of multi-value registers where clients is able to choose a value from the whole view.)
 - Line 481.
-We mean the anomolous behaviour allowed by the weak consistency models, such as the examples given in Figure 7.
+We mean the anomalous behaviour allowed by the weak consistency models, such as the examples given in Figure 7.
 We will clarify.
 - Line 503.
-The largest execution test means the largest execution test possible in our semantics: that is, the can_commit and vshift properties correspond to true.
+The largest execution test means the largest execution test possible in our semantics: that is, the can-commit and vshift properties correspond to true.
 - Reliable causal order broadcast.
 Our framework abstracts from communication between replicas, hence it does not assume reliable causal order broadcast (RCOB).
 However, the encoding of COPS into our framework is made easier by the fact that the protocol relies on RCOB.
-We agree that verifying a protocol that does not rely on RCOB in our framework would be a much more difficult task, and we will look to implementations of such protocols in futre.
+We agree that verifying a protocol that does not rely on RCOB in our framework would be a much more difficult task, and we will look to implementations of such protocols in future.